-Examples 25 The power and ground pins of regular cells shall have DIRECTION=input.
-A level converter cell shall have a power supply pin with DIRECTION=input and another power supply pin with DIRECTION=output.
-A level converter can have separate ground pins on the input and output side or a common ground pin with DIRECTION=both.
-The power and ground pins of a feed through cell shall have DIRECTION=none.
-30 9.4.5.4 SIGNALTYPE annotation 35 SIGNALTYPE classifies the functionality of a pin.
-The currently defined values apply for pins with PIN- TYPE=DIGITAL.
-Conceptually, a pin with PINTYPE = ANALOG can also have a SIGNALTYPE annotation.
-However, no values are currently defined.
-40 SIGNALTYPE = string ; annotates the type of the signal connected to the pin.
-45
+- A level converter cell shall have a power supply pin with DIRECTION=input and another power supply pin with DIRECTION=output. - A level converter can have separate ground pins on the input and output side or a common ground pin with DIRECTION=both. - The power and ground pins of a feed through cell shall have DIRECTION=none.

+9.7.4 SIGNALTYPE annotation

+A xxx annotation shall be defined using ALF language as shown in .
+SIGNALTYPE classifies the functionality of a pin.
+The currently defined values apply for pins with PINsource.

+PINTYPE=supply